cogsandsquigs/papermc-docker/README.md

 | `MINECRAFT_VER` | The version of Minecraft to play on                     | No, defaults to `1.21.1` |
 | `PAPER_BUILD`   | The build of PaperMC to use for `MINECRAFT_VER`         | No, defaults to `57`     |
 | `JAVA_VER`      | The version of Java OpenJDK to use with `MINECRAFt_VER` | No, defaults to `21`     |

+## Administrating

+Generally, you can run commands against the Minecraft server by either:

+1. Running `/mc-cmd.sh <your-command-here>`
+2. Manually running the contents of `/mc-cmd.sh`: `rcon -H localhost -p 25575 -P $RCON_PASS <your-command-here>`

+Its recommended that you keep `RCON` set, and simply not expose port `25575` if you don't want RCON to be accessible.
+If you do expose RCON, make sure to set $RCON_PASS to something secret (not `password`)!

+If you do enable RCON, just know that you will not be able to run commands against the server.